pgaston/teleopros2/README.md

 ```
 I also have a customization of the 'simple room' with a jetbot.
 This publishes images and accepts robot movement commands.

+## To do's
+- Performance enhancement.
+Build a ROS2 node using deepstream to convert the image topic into a resized, recolored, h264 encoded set'o'bits using the GPU.
+Not hard, but t.b.d.
+- Use on a real robot.
+Turns out the original Nano is too old for the new NVidia docker setup, and the Orin Nano doesn't fit on, say the Jetbot.
+Still building.

 ## Useful links